-As I was looking over what’s happening in our neighborhood, I noticed that your home is no longer for sale.
-I was really surprised that it went for _____ days without selling.
+As I looked over what’s happening in our neighborhood, I noticed that your home is no longer for sale.
+I was astonished that it went for _____ days without selling.
 Any thoughts on why?

-(Hear them out—they’ll often talk about what they see the problems are, the other agent’s shortcomings, etc.)
+(Hear them out—they’ll often talk about what they see the problems are, the other agent’s shortcomings, and so on.)

 I sold a home recently in the neighborhood at _____, so I thought you might still be interested in selling your home.
 How about I swing by tomorrow at _____ to take a look and give you a second opinion?